Can you prove to me that spin can be transferred from the cue ball to an object ball?

 With shots like the one in the video above, throw and spin transfer are maximum at slower speeds with about 50% english (half maximum).
 However, at slow speeds, more of the transferred spin will wear off on the way to the rail, so the optimal speed (for the spin-transfer rebound-angle-change effect) will depend on conditions and the distance to the rail.

 Here are some other videos (also see the illustrations posted by others below) showing the effects spin transfer:

-Also, HSV A.143-A.146 illustrate spin transfer and “vertical throw” (ball hop) resulting from follow and draw.
+Also, HSV A.143-A.146 illustrate spin transfer and “vertical throw” (ball hop) resulting from topspin or bottom-spin.
 Notice how the effects are much greater when chalk is added to the object ball surface.
 Remember: keep those balls clean.
 Here is another video, with explanations, on the same topic: HSV B.46 – CB and OB hop and spin transfer during follow shots, Here’s an example of how bottom-spin on the CB can transfer a small amount of topspin to the OB to achieve slight OB follow:

 Whenever there is throw (SIT or CIT), there is spin transfer (SIS:spin-induced spin or CIS:cut-induced spin); and the more throw you have, the more spin transfer you have.
 It is a small amount of spin, but as shown in the videos above, it makes a big difference with bank shots (e.g., with an inside cut, the bank is lengthened; and with an outside cut, the bank is shortened).
 For more info, see bank and kick effects.
 Sometimes the phrase “twist the bank in” is used to describe shots like this, where spin transferred to the object ball is used to alter the bank rebound angle.
 For more info, see bank-shot cut-induced spin effects.